biobakery/MetaPhlAn/README.md

                         'g' : genera only
                         's' : species only
                         [default 'a']
-  --nreads NUMBER_OF_READS
-                        The total number of reads in the original metagenome.
-It is used only when -t marker_table is specified for normalizing the length-normalized counts with the metagenome size as well.
-No normalization applied if --nreads is not specified
-  --pres_th PRESENCE_THRESHOLD
-                        Threshold for calling a marker present by the -t marker_pres_table option --bowtie2db METAPHLAN_BOWTIE2_DB
-                        The BowTie2 database file of the MetaPhlAn database --bt2_ps BowTie2 presets
-                        presets options for BowTie2 (applied only when a multifasta file is provided) The choices enabled in MetaPhlAn are:
-                         * sensitive
-                         * very-sensitive
-                         * sensitive-local
-                         * very-sensitive-local
-                        [default very-sensitive]
-  --tmp_dir             the folder used to store temporary files
-                        [default is the OS dependent tmp dir] --clade               The clade for clade_specific_strain_tracker analysis --min_ab              The minimum percentage abundace for the clade in the clade_specific_strain_tracker analysis --min_cu_len          minimum total nucleotide length for the markers in a clade for estimating the abundance without considering sub-clade abundances [default 2000]
+  --min_cu_len          minimum total nucleotide length for the markers in a clade for
-  --input_type {fastq,fasta,multifasta,multifastq,bowtie2out,sam}
-                        set wheter the input is the multifasta file of metagenomic reads or the SAM file of the mapping of the reads against the MetaPhlAn db.
-                        [default 'automatic', i.e. the script will try to guess the input format] --ignore_viruses      Do not profile viral organisms --ignore_eukaryotes   Do not profile eukaryotic organisms --ignore_bacteria     Do not profile bacterial organisms
+                        estimating the abundance without considering sub-clade abundances [default 2000] --ignore_viruses      Do not profile viral organisms --ignore_eukaryotes   Do not profile eukaryotic organisms --ignore_bacteria     Do not profile bacterial organisms